solankeejalin24/CleverCollab/User_Documentation_and_Manual.md

 **A:** The AI uses a combination of skills matching and availability data to allocate tasks to the most appropriate team members.
 It can also predict potential delays based on task dependencies and current progress.

 **Q: Can I manually override task assignments?**
 **A:** Yes!
-If you prefer to manually assign tasks, you can disable the AI's automatic assignment feature from the settings.
+If you prefer to manually assign tasks, we have given an option to edit assignee name and other fields before you hit confirmation button for any of the automation components.
+Additionally, you can always edit those fields in Jira.

 **Q: How do I check the progress of my tasks?**
 **A:** Navigate to the **Task Dashboard** to see a real-time status of all your assigned tasks.